lucaswadedavis/space-time/README.md

-# Counterspell
+# Space Time

-Counterspell is a little Chrome plugin that scans the sites you visit for language you'd rather not see, and warns you or replaces the text with something better.
+Space Time is a little Chrome Extension that converts timestamps to UTC and back again.

 License (MIT)